Public interface

 Semi-continuous investments, that is the added capacity is either zero or between a minimum and a maximum value.
 In this subtype, the cost is not crossing the origin.
 Instead, there is an offset (y- intercept) in the variable capex_cap, that is its value is larger or smaller than 0 at an invested capacity of 0 given by the field capex_offset.
 This allows to the user to use different slopes, and hence, account for economy of scales.

-Semi-continuous investments introduce one binary variable for each strategic period.
+Semi-continuous investments introduce one binary variable for each investment period.

 Fields

-• min_add::TimeProfile is the minimum added capacity in a strategic period.
-In the case of SemiContinuousOffsetInvestment, this implies that the model must invest at least in this capacity in each strategic period. in this capacity in each strategic period where the model decides to invest.
+• min_add::TimeProfile is the minimum added capacity in an investment period.
+In the case of SemiContinuousOffsetInvestment, this implies that the model must invest at least in this capacity in each investment period. in this capacity in each investment period where the model decides to invest.
 The model can also choose not too invest at all.

-• capex_offset::TimeProfile is offset for the CAPEX in a strategic period.
+• capex_offset::TimeProfile is offset for the CAPEX in an investment period.

 source